johnlouise754/CCM101-jgorembalem/Laboratory-01-Welcome-to-the-Cloud/README.md

-# Mission 1 – Welcome to the Cloud
+# Laboratory 1 – Welcome to the Cloud

 ## Mission Overview